kyma-project/istio/hack/managed-kyma-migration/readme.md

      modules:
        - name: keda
    ```
-3. If the cluster contains custom Istio CR with name different from default then before executing migration script run rename-to-default.sh
-4. Execute the migration.
+3. Execute the migration.
-5. Verify that `istio-controller-manager` is installed and the Istio CR's status is `Ready`.
+4. Verify that `istio-controller-manager` is installed and the Istio CR's status is `Ready`.

 ## Module's rollout and migration